 8 years ago, I started out as a wide-eyed Sec 1 kid, both intrigued and intimidated by the enormity of Raffles Institution.
 I would never have guessed that 8 years on, I would walk into Raffles Institution apprehensively once again, but this time anointed as a teacher.

-I got recommended to the job by accident.
+I came to know of the job vacancy by accident.
 Heard of the vacancy from a friend without giving it much thought at first.
 After my last internship with UOB I was barely 2 months away from college.
 Like most of my peers, I was hoping to go wild and enjoy my last days of unshackled fun.

 And for a while, I did.
 I caught up with friends over lunch, found time to hang out at malls and spend some of that hard earned money from my summer job.
 Yet just 2 weeks into my newfound freedom, the emotional void of joblessness caught up with me.
 Life didn’t feel like an endless roller coaster of fun; it merely felt empty as hours stretched into days of twiddling my thumbs.